“And now, friends, Lana will offer her submission to her new husband,” Damien Lowell said.

 When Julia had given her promise, she’d had no idea what that had meant or how difficult it would be to keep her word.
 Julia spent her entire life in control, and she hung out with women like herself.
 And now a powerful man had her imprisoned while her friend was on her knees in front of a roomful of people.
 The experience was surreal.

-With unshakable force, the man pulled her back a few steps so they were several feet away from the rest of the guests.
-He held her firmly against his body.
+With unshakable force, the man pulled her back a few steps, so they were several feet away from the rest of the guests.

 She still hadn’t caught a glimpse of her assailant.